istaude/conservation-gardening-shiny-app/README.md

 5.  `R-code-for-analysis` contains all the scripts to reproduce the figures in our study.

-6.  `Cg-app` is the front and backend for the Shiny application.
+6.  `Cg-app-de` contains the data, frontend and backend for the Shiny application in German.

+7.  `Cg-app-en` contains the data, frontend and backend for the Shiny application in English.

 ## Contact